-In this work, we first prove that, under suitable assumptions, there exists a unique quasi-ergodic distribution for the absorbing Markov process.
-In order to illustrate the previous main result, we then consider a birth-death process on the nonnegative integers with $0$ as an absorbing state and $\infty$ as an entrance boundary.
-Based on orthogonal polynomials techniques of \cite{KM57b}, we show that the previous main result is valid for the birth-death process.
-Moreover, using a duality method, we can give another new proof of eigentime identity for the birth-death process with exit boundary.
+In this work, we first prove that, under suitable assumptions, there exists a quasi-ergodic distribution for the absorbing Markov process.
+In order to illustrate the previous main result, we then consider a birth--death process on the nonnegative integers with $0$ as an absorbing state and $\infty$ as an entrance boundary.
+Based on orthogonal polynomial techniques of \cite{KM57b}, we show that the previous main result is valid for the birth--death process.

 The remainder of this paper is organized as follows.
 The main result and its proof are presented in Section \ref{sect2}.
-In Section \ref{sect3} we study the case of birth-death processes.
+In Section \ref{sect3} we study the case of birth--death processes.
 We conclude in Section \ref{sect5} with an example.